Antique Japanese Tsuba (Sword Guard)

 Weight & Feel

-Given its material (iron or steel) and size, it would feel substantial and dense in hand, typical for a sword guard designed for balance and protection.
+Given its material and function, this tsuba would feel substantial and dense in hand, providing a necessary counterweight and protection during sword use.

 Condition